RitikKathuria28/Blue-Book-for-bulldozers./README.md

 ## 2. Data

+The data is downloaded from the Kaggle Bluebook for Bulldozers competition: https://www.kaggle.com/c/bluebook-for-bulldozers/data

 There are 3 main datasets:

 * Train.csv is the training set, which contains data through the end of 2011.